milhouse74/prose2poetry/README.md

 ## Licenses

 The code is licensed under the MIT license.
 Supplemental data (baseline corpora, etc.) have their own attributions in [data/](./data/README.md).
-Models are trained from scratch (to not include ~1+GB files in the repo) and stored in `./models`.
+Models are trained from scratch and stored in `./models`.
+The models dir using a single novel as an input corpus takes a combined 2GB of space, so these are not included in the repo.
+Retraining the models from scratch doesn't take too much time (~10 minutes).

 ## Install dependencies